Palestinians In Gaza's Jabalia Grieve And Try To Survive

 "There are dozens of missing people under the rubble, and we cannot reach them at all," said Gaza civil defence agency spokesman Mahmud Bassal.

-Bassal said a large number of people had been killed by the Israeli military operation against Jabalia since October 6.
+Bassal said a large number of people had been killed since the Israeli military operation against Jabalia began on October 6.

-Despite international outcry over the civilian toll, Israeli Prime Minister Benjamin Netanyahu on Sunday defended the onslaught, claiming troops were targeting "militants."
+Despite international outcry over the civilian toll, Israeli Prime Minister Benjamin Netanyahu on Sunday defended the onslaught, saying troops were targeting fighters.

-An injured youth sits by the bodies of relatives killed in an overnight Israeli airstrike in the Jabalia refugee camp in the northern Gaza Strip, in front of the al-Maamadani on October 12, 2024.
-Photo by Omar AL-QATTAA / AFP.

-"Our brave soldiers are now in the heart of Jabalia, where they are dismantling the Hamas strongholds," he said in a video statement issued by his office.

 Hamas on Sunday denounced Israel's operations as a "criminal military campaign".

-After more than a year of onslaught, the Palestinian militant group is believed to have been dramatically weakened by the killing of several of its leaders and thousands of fighters.
+After more than a year of war, the Palestinian group is believed to have been dramatically weakened by the killing of several of its leaders and thousands of fighters.

+But Hamas has not been crushed outright, and fighters regrouping in pockets of the territory spark renewed offensives by the Israeli military.

 For Jabalia resident Hashim Abu Youssef Asaliya, the latest fighting has brought only more suffering.